nimh-sfim/lab-docs/mri.md

 ## Books available by hardback or online (ask lab members for access)

-- Functional Magnetic Resonance Imaging by Huettel, Song, & McCarthy (designed for undergrad introductory courses)
+- Functional Magnetic Resonance Imaging by Huettel, Song, & McCarthy (designed for undergrad introductory courses and probably the best survey of all relevant topics for someone new to neuroimaging with MRI)
 - [The Basics of MRI, Joseph P. Hornak][basics_mri] (intro to MRI physics basics)
-- Introduction to Functional Magnetic Resonance Imaging by Richard Buxton (good intro to contrasts beyond BOLD)
+- Introduction to Functional Magnetic Resonance Imaging by Richard Buxton (good intro to contrasts beyond BOLD, but last edition was 2010, before VASO and other contrasts got big)
 - Principles of Magnetic Resonance Imaging by Liang & Lauterbur (more physics and signal processing perspective)
 - Magnetic Resonance Imaging by Dwight Nishimura (electrical engineering / signal processing perspective)
 - MRI: The Basics by Hashemi, Bradley, & Lisanti (designed for radiologists to help them understand contrasts without advanced physics)